annaycc24/2020Fall_projects/README.md

 # Research Methods
 ### Hypothesis 1
 Analysis:
-The flu cases from each country during the pandemic are less than the previous year.
-In the previous year, the mask search trend did not change a lot, so the flu cases were more related to the weather.
+The amount of flu cases for each country during the pandemic is much less than the previous year.

+In the US, the mask search trend keeps low in 2019, and the flu cases surged during the first 3 months.
+In 2020, the peak occurred in February and decreased dramatically with the mask trend going up.

+In China, the number of flu cases generally decreased during the first 3 quarters due to higher temperature and the mask trend is extremely low.
+In 2020, the cases decreased at the beginning of the year with a high mask trend.

-In 2020, although they still seem like related to the weather, we can check the flu cases in the beginning of the year.
+In the UK, the number of flu cases shows a similar pattern to the US in 2019.
+In 2020, with the mask trend keeping high, the flu cases decreased at the beginning of the year and got nearly 0 in April.

-Apparently, when the mask searching trend goes up, the flu cases decrease obviously.
+The result shows that the masks have great effects on reducing the cases of influenza in 2020.

 <img src="https://github.com/yihsuanliao/2020Fall_projects/blob/main/plot/h1_US_19.png?raw=true" width="450" />
 The total flu cases in 2019 in the US is 268524.